tournepivoine/shinpokered-fr/README.md

   - Originally these get reset every time the opponent send out a pkmn (even switching)
   - Was never really noticed since most trainers never switch nor would have the opportunity
   - Changed based on user feedback since many trainers now try to switch
+- Trainers will not use non-healing items if they or the player are at low HP, making them more aggressive

 - Adjustments to learnsets and base stats
   - Mewtwo can learn Swift by TM